veracode/Veracode-Community-Projects/README.md

 - [yarn-v3-workspaces-helper](https://github.com/julz0815/yarnv3-workspaces-helper) ([Julz0815](https://github.com/julz0815/)) - Creates yarn.lock files for each workspace to make the whole project scannable with Veracode's SCA solution. this is specifically for yarn version 3 and higher

 - [veracode-bulk-cve-suppression](https://github.com/aszaryk/veracode-bulk-cve-suppression) ([aszaryk](https://github.com/aszaryk)) - Allows for bulk suppression of specific CVE across full application portfolio

+- [Bulk add teams to workspaces](https://github.com/cadonuno/add-team-to-workspace) ([cadonuno](https://github.com/cadonuno/)) - Allows for adding teams to workspaces in bulk.

+- [Veracode Workspace Auto Create](https://github.com/tjarrettveracode/veracode-workspace-auto-create) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Agent Based Scan API and other Veracode REST APIs to automatically create a workspace for application profiles in a Veracode organization.

+## SBOM

+- [Veracode Get All SBOMs](https://github.com/cadonuno/Veracode-Bulk-SBOM) ([cadonuno](https://github.com/cadonuno/)) - Allows for bulk generation of SBOM json files.
+It works for both US and EU instances and has support for Upload and Scan and Agent-based scan.

+- [Veracode Get Single SBOM](https://github.com/cadonuno/Veracode-Get-Sbom) ([cadonuno](https://github.com/cadonuno/)) - Gets the SBOM for a single Application Profile or Workspace/Project pair.

 ## Results collection and display